Unipol Privacy Statement

 How do we keep your data safe

 Our websites and services have numerous security measures in place to protect the loss, misuse and alteration of the information under our control.
 The measures include passwords, linkages to secure servers, encryption, data backup, and conventional locks and alarm systems.
-However we cannot guarantee that the measures in place are (or will remain) adequate.

 How long do we keep personal data for